utkarsh2299/audio-content-segmentation/README.md

 # Background Music Detection using pyAudioAnalysis

-This repository contains a Python-based tool for analyzing audio files and segmenting them into speech, silence, and background music.
-The script processes all audio files in a given folder and automatically identifies files that contain background sound or music using pretrained models from **pyAudioAnalysis**.
+The script processes all audio files in a given folder and automatically identifies files that contain background sound or music using pretrained models from **pyAudioAnalysis** and segments them.

 ## Features